Jal Mahal Jaipur – Timings, Ticket Price, History & Visitor Guide

 Nearby Attractions

-Jaipur, known as the Pink City, is rich in historical and cultural attractions.
-Some of the notable nearby attractions include:
+Known as the Pink City, Jaipur is rich in historical and cultural attractions.
+Some notable nearby attractions include

 1. Amber Fort